NRSG - Nursing

 NRSG 610 Health Care Informatics: 3 Credits (3 Lec)

-Explores health care information systems and computer technology to optimize health information management and communication systems while maintaining privacy and security of data.

-NRSG 611 Program Planning & Evaluation, Outcomes, & Quality Improvement: 3 Credits (3 Lec)

 PREREQUISITE: Graduate Standing.
+(F, Sp) Explores health care information systems and technologies to optimize health information management and communication systems while maintaining privacy and security of data

+NRSG 611 Program Planning & Evaluation for Quality Improvement: 3 Credits (3 Lec)

-Principles of quality improvement, outcomes management, and formative and summative evaluation models are integrated into the methods.
-Students apply evidence-based practice and improvement science to plan and evaluate health-related programming
+PREREQUISITE: NRSG 608, Graduate Standing.
+(F, Su) Principles of quality improvement, outcomes management are integrated into evidence-based practice to leverage improvement science for the planning and evaluation health-related programming across systems of care

 NRSG 612 Ethics, Law, and Policy for Advocacy in Healthcare: 3 Credits (3 Lec)